postsharp/Metalama.Documentation/content/conceptual/aspects/templates/auxilliary-templates.md

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/AuxiliaryTemplate.cs]

-## Return statements in auxiliary templates
+## Using return statements in auxiliary templates

 The behavior of `return` statements in auxiliary templates can sometimes be confusing compared to normal templates.
 Their nominal processing by the T# compiler is identical (indeed the T# compiler does not differentiate auxiliary templates from normal templates as their difference is only in usage): `return` statements in any template result in `return` statements in the output.